Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: : Embedding-Aligned CATE Estimation

-Note that the CATE calibration (Stage~4) operates on the \emph{original} RCT covariates $\bX^r$, not on the embedding.
-This ensures that the final CATE estimate is interpretable in terms of the original covariates; causal identification is preserved by the unbiasedness of the pseudo-outcomes under RCT randomization (Assumption~\ref{as:rct}).
+The CATE calibration (Stage~4) operates on the \emph{original} RCT covariates $\bX^r$, not on the embedding. {This keeps} the final CATE estimate interpretable in terms of the original covariates; causal identification is preserved by the unbiasedness of the pseudo-outcomes under RCT randomization.
+The full procedure is summarized in Algorithm~\ref{alg:calm}.